bartszulc-qa/blog/_posts/2014-09-27-behaviour-driven-development-prelogue.md

 ### The goal

-Feature files, or rather their contents, should drive the development through the iteration and... reduce the risk of delivering software that doesn't meet expectations.
-Where implemented features doesn't work according to the defined scenarios.
+Feature files, or rather their contents, should drive the development through the iteration and... reduce the risk of delivering software that doesn't meet expectations,where implemented features doesn't work according to the defined scenarios.

 As a developer you use the suite of feature files as a continuous reminder, a verification of what you do is right, and whether the state of system is right.